Indiana bat: Hibernacula

 During hibernation, Indiana bats occupy open areas of hibernacula ceilings and generally avoid crevices and other enclosed areas.
-They were associated with hibernacula that were long (µ=2,817 feet or 858 m), had high ceilings (µ=15 feet or 4.5 m), and had large entrances (µ=104.4 feet² or 9.7 m2).
+They were associated with hibernacula that were long (μ=2,817 feet or 858 m), had high ceilings (μ=15 feet or 4.5 m), and had large entrances (μ=104.4 feet2 or 9.7 m2).
 The preferred hibernacula often had multiple entrances promoting airflow.
 Hibernacula choice may be influenced by the ability of the outside landscape to provide adequate forage upon arrival at the hibernacula, as well as the specific microclimate inside.
 Having forested areas around the hibernacula entrance and low amounts of open farmland may be important factors influencing the suitability of hibernacula.

 Cover requirements

 Primary roosts used by Indiana bats are typically snags in canopy gaps and forest edges that receive direct sunlight throughout the day.
-Alternate roosts are live or dead trees, generally located in the forest interior, that usually receive little or no direct sunlight.
+Alternative roosts are live or dead trees, generally located in the forest interior, that usually receive little or no direct sunlight.
 Weather, such as very warm temperatures and precipitation, appears to influence the use of interior alternate roost trees over primary roosts, as alternate roosts generally offer more shade and protection during inclement weather and extreme heat.
 However, this preference may fluctuate from season to season.
 Indiana bats moved to the alternate roost during periods of heavy rain and colder ambient temperatures during fall in Missouri, but chose to roost in the primary snag during inclement weather in the spring.
 These differences may be attributed to variation in the heat-retention capabilities of the trees at different times of the year.
 Bats from a maternity colony switched roosts more frequently in summer and autumn than they did in spring in an oak-pine forest in Kentucky.
 They exhibit strong fidelity to individual roost trees from year to year if they are still suitable roost sites.
 Many trees are no longer usable after just a few years, while others may last as long as 20 years.

 Another important factor relating to roost suitability is tree condition.
 Indiana bats prefer dead or dying trees with exfoliating bark.
 The amount of exfoliating bark present on a tree seems to be insignificant.
 Indiana bats show an affinity for very large trees that receive plentiful sunlight.
 Typically, Indiana bats roost in snags, but a few species of live trees are also used.
 Live roost trees are usually shagbark hickory, silver maple, and white oak.
 Shagbark hickories make excellent alternate roosts throughout the Indiana bats' range due to their naturally exfoliating bark.
 Although Indiana bats primarily roost under loose bark, a small fraction roosts in tree cavities.